Computer-Aided Specification and Design Tools — IEC 61508

 Procedure

-1. Select the tool family that matches your objective and SIL context:
+1. Select the tool family that matches your objective and SIL context: method-independent specification, model-oriented, ERA data models, or stimulus–response.

-3. Capture requirements and design in the tool; link safety requirements to hazards and to architectural elements.
+3. Capture requirements and design in the tool.
+Link safety requirements to hazards and to architectural elements.

-5. Validate with stakeholders using simulations/animations or scenario walk-throughs; record review findings in the tool.
+5. Validate with stakeholders using simulations, animations, or scenario walk-throughs.
+Record review findings in the tool.

-6. Maintain alignment as design evolves: enforce bi-directional traceability and re-run checks after changes.
+6. Maintain alignment as design evolves.
+Enforce bi-directional traceability and re-run checks after changes.

 7. Generate evidence for assessment: exports of traceability matrices, analysis reports, and review records.